Easy chocolate tray bake, covered with luscious, glossy frosting. This amazing cake keeps well for at least one week.

 - Make the glaze: bring the cream to a light simmer.
 Remove and stir in the chopped semi-sweet chocolate, sugar, and cubed butter.
 Stir well until melted and glossy.

-- Decorate each square with decoration of choice.
+- Decorate each square with the decoration of choice.

 - Keep the chocolate tray bake squares in an airtight container in a cool place (not necessarily refrigerated, a cold cellar would do).